ondraz/cookiecutter-pypackage-jupyter-book/_sources/tutorial.md

 ```

 To start with, you will need [GitHub], [PyPi] , [TestPyPi] and [Codecov] accounts.
 If
-you don't have one, please follow the links to apply one before you get started on this
+you don't have one, please follow the links to get it before you get started on this
 tutorial.

 If you are new to Git and GitHub, you should probably spend a few minutes on
 some of the tutorials at the top of the page at [GitHub Help]

-## Step 1: Install Python Project Wizard (ppwjb)
+## Step 1: Install Python Project Wizard with Jupyter Book (ppwjb)

-Install ppwjb:
+Install ppwjb with pip:

 ``` bash
 pip install ppwjb